 When summer is in full swing, it’s hard to argue against Chicago’s endless curb appeal.
 The city truly shines.

 Warm weather and bright skies means people will be out in force.
 Between bouts of beach time and languid walks around historic Chicago neighborhoods, many of the people who waited out the spring rush will be looking for their new home now.

-Summer brings two unique buyer groups
+Pro: Summer brings unique buyer groups

-Competing for attention against Chicago’s summer activities
+Con: Competing for attention with summer activities and vacations

 Slowly, you start to realize that your friends who had been losing their heads all summer were right: Winter is coming!
 But luckily, it’s not too late to list your home.

-A brief resurgence in the market
+Pro: A brief resurgence in the market with increased buyer urgency